swapnali21chavan/geo-intersection-api/README.md

 ### Setup

-1. Run the following command to install the required dependencies:
+1. Run the following command to install the required dependencies: npm install

-2. Start the server by running the following command:
+3. Start the server by running the following command: npm start

 The server will start running on `http://localhost:3000`.